saturnops/terraform-aws-vpc/examples/complete-vpc-with-vpn/README.md

 This configuration is suitable for production environments

-A NAT Gateway, Public and Private subnet will be created per availability zone.
+NAT Gateways, public, database,intra and Private subnets will be created in each availability zone.
+Additionally by default, an EC2 instance which will act as a VPN server will be created.

 ## Usage